Renting a property in Marbella

 - Tax identification number (if you are working)

-Short-term (under 12 months) and holiday lets (under 3 months) are regulated in Spain and landlords must be licenced.
-Spain is a popular holiday destination, which means that there are many properties available at all prices.
-However, you may find that affordable short-term accommodation is in short supply in popular areas or during the high season (typically summer, school holidays and Christmas).
+Short-term (under 12 months) and holiday lets (under 3 months) are regulated in Spain and landlords must be licensed.
+Marbella is a popular holiday destination, which means that there are a large number of properties available at all price levels.
+However, renting in Marbella is not always a simple process, you may find that some holiday accommodation is in short supply in popular areas or during the high season, typically in July and August, school holidays and at Christmas and New Year.

-This title of this post infers the existence of a type of residential rental contract that lasts for 11 months, no more but no less.
-And to a certain extent, if you had just landed in certain parts of Spain and you’d met up with property professionals (real estate agents mostly) there would be no reason to not believe that an 11-month contract –short term or holiday rental- is distinct from a 1-year plus contract –long term-.
+The title of this post infers the existence of a type of residential rental contract that lasts for 11 months, no more but no less.
+And to a certain extent, if you had just landed in certain parts of Spain and you had met up with property professionals there would be no reason to not believe that an 11 month contract, a short term or holiday rental, is distinct from a 1 year plus contract, or long term.

-At the same time, there appears to be an informal network of non-legal practitioners who are routinely consulted by people with legal problems and have, by reiteration, created parallel pseudo laws (and even case law) that, quite simply, do not exist in real life.
-And the 11-month contract is one ‘legislative’ creation of these “Costa” lawmakers as it does not exist as a standalone contract type.
+At the same time, whenever there is conversation about renting a property in Marbella there appears to be an informal network of non-legal practitioners who are routinely consulted by people with legal problems and have, by reiteration, created parallel pseudo laws (and even case law) that, quite simply, do not exist in real life.
+And the 11 month contract is one ‘legislative’ creation of these “Costa” lawmakers as it does not exist as a standalone contract type.

-The following bullet points will help understand the current situation with urban rental contracts:
+The following bullet points will help understand the current situation of renting a property in Marbella with urban rental contracts:

 - There are only 2 types of urban rental contracts: residential rental contracts and non-residential rental contracts (which include short term/holiday lets, commercial, etc.).